-Mine lasted a long time and was was one of the best purchases I’ve ever made.
+Mine lasted a long time and was one of the best purchases I’ve ever made.
 It really helped me work more efficiently when I went into business on the side as a traveling installer too.

 Getting to know the Black and Decker GC1801 18V cordless drill set

 Quite a few variations of Black and Decker 18V cordless drills are sold at different retailers.
 Many bundles are available such as versions with additional tools (like a stud finder) and/or a 2nd battery, and so on.

 There seems to be some confusion caused by Black and Decker’s model number system.
 I’m not sure why but I’ve noticed it can be a little bit hard to differentiate between different drills and their accessory sets sold.
 Also, I’ve noticed that the newer models still carry the same model number for the drill itself as older models, rather than a new model number.
 I find this confusing and that’s one minor complaint I have.